quixio/quix-streams/README.md

 ## Need help?

-If you run into any problems, please create an [issue](https://github.com/quixio/quix-streams/issues) onr ask on #quix-help in [The Stream Slack channel](https://quix.io/slack-invite).
+If you run into any problems, please create an [issue](https://github.com/quixio/quix-streams/issues) or ask on #quix-help in [The Stream Slack channel](https://quix.io/slack-invite).

 ## Community 👭